questdb/c-questdb-client/BUILD.md

 ### Unit Tests
 C++ unit tests are compiled by default.

-You can run them through `ctest` as so:
+In Linux and MacOS you can run these through `ctest` via the command line.

 ```bash
 $ (cd build && ctest)
 ```

+On Windows it's usually easier to run tests through your IDE.

 ### System Tests (optional)
 If you also want to run the system tests which test the client